HISTORY OF THE ALL SAINTS CHURCH

 In May 1963, a large statue of President Truman was unveiled in Athens, Greece, commemorating Truman as one of Greece’s greatest benefactors.
 In March 1964, Mr. Truman attended the funeral of King Paul I in Athens, Greece, as President Johnson’s personal representative.

 Former President Truman died at the age of eighty-eight on December 26, 1972.
 The thirty-third president of the United States was honorably remembered at All Saints for his support of Greece after World War II.
 In attendance were the governor of the State of West Virginia and the mayor of Weirton.
+All Saints Greek Orthodox Church was the only Orthodox Church in the United States to hold a memorial service for President Harry S. Truman. |

 PROPERTY EXPANSION – ANNEX I, CHURCH OF CHRIST – 1980